 Increasing your quotas

-As your use of GCP expands over time, your quotas can increase accordingly.
+As your use of Google Cloud expands over time, your quotas can increase accordingly.
 If you expect a notable upcoming increase in usage, you should make your request a few days in advance to ensure your quotas are adequately sized.

 In the Quotas page, select Cloud SQL Admin API in the Services dropdown list.